Welcome to our website!

 For those who are interested, a list has been created of all of the countries from which hits on the IAC site have come from.
 See: Visits to the IAC site from various countries.

-However, most of the hits on the site come from Australia, which is good; after all, the main purpose of this site is to provide an educational resource to Australians, to give information about their national culture, heritage, and history.
+However, most of the hits on the site come from Australia, which is good; after all, the main purpose of this site is to provide an educational resource to Australians, to give information about Australia’s national culture, heritage, and history.

 The Institute of Australian Culture

-Heritage, history, and heroes
+Heritage, history, and heroes.

-Literature, legends, and larrikins
+Literature, legends, and larrikins.

-Music, military, and miners
+Music, military, and miners.

 Concluding remarks